jstromsoe/reach-docs/docs/reachview-app.md

 #### Resolving IP address

-After connecting Reach to an existing network, you will need to find it's IP address.
+After connecting Reach to an existing network, you will need to find its IP address.

 Good to remember:

-* If you are on Reach's self-hosted network, it's IP is always **192.168.42.1**
+* If you are on Reach's self-hosted network, its IP is always **192.168.42.1**
 * If there is only one Reach unit on the network, it should be accessible by **reach.local** address

 If these are not the case, you will need to scan your local network.
 In most of these apps, Reach units will show up as **Murata Manufacturing Co.** device.